esraocak/random-user-app/README.md

 ## Description

 Project aims to create an random user app.
+With the new user button, you can draw random users from the data and add the contact information of the ones you want to the list below with the add user button.

 ## Objective